libretro/libretro-uae/README.md

 ```
 Path can be absolute or relative to the location of the M3U file.

-When a game ask for it, you can change the current disk in the RetroArch "Disc Control" menu:
+When the game asks for it, you can change the current disk in the RetroArch "Disc Control" menu:
 - Eject the current disk with "Eject Disc"
 - Select the right disk index with "Current Disc Index"
 - Insert the new disk with "Insert Disc"